ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 It is also possible that protocol stacks within a particular leaf node use 0-RTT handshakes without any idempotent application data.
 For example, TCP Fast Open could use a Client Hello from TLS as its 0-RTT data, shortening the cumulative handshake time.

 0-RTT handshakes often rely on previous state, such as TCP Fast Open cookies, previously established TLS tickets, or out-of-band distributed pre-shared keys (PSKs).
 Implementations should be aware of security concerns around using these tokens across multiple addresses or paths when racing.
-In the case of TLS, any given ticket or PSK should only be used on one leaf node.
-If implementations have multiple tickets available from a previous connection, each leaf node attempt must use a different ticket.
+In the case of TLS, any given ticket or PSK should only be used on one leaf node as servers likely will not accept dublicate tickets to prevent replays (see section-8.1 {{?RFC8446}}).
+If implementations have multiple tickets available from a previous connection, each leaf node attempt can use a different ticket.
 In effect, each leaf node will send the same early application data, yet encoded (encrypted) differently on the wire.

 # Implementing Message Framers